slrodini/nadir/README.md

 # Nadir

-`nadir` is a minimization library that includes Adam optimizer and many of its variants and a fully customizable Simulated Annealing algorithm.
+`nadir` is a minimization library that includes Adam optimizer and many of its variants, a fully customizable Simulated Annealing algorithm and a Differential Evolution algorithm.

 > The library is still very much work-in-progress.
 The API is somewhat stable, but major changes can still happen.